Represents a collection of CIF parsing options. More...

 ASCII characters that should be interpreted as CIF end-of-line [whitespace] characters.

-If not NULL, specifies additional characters from the 7-bit ASCII set and / or from among the C1 controls that should be accepted as representing CIF end-of-line characters.
+, specifies additional characters from the 7-bit ASCII set and / or from among the C1 controls that should be accepted as representing CIF end-of-line characters.
 Ordinarily, only the carriage return and newline characters have this function, and the C1 controls and most of the C0 controls are disallowed altogether.
 This option is mainly intended to allow successful parsing of pre-v1.1 CIFs, some of which used the form feed character as an end-of-line character, but it is not inherently limited to that use.

 Extra end-of-line characters appearing within data values are subject to the same conversion to newlines as carriage return characters and carriage return / line feed pairs.